j-a-n/lovelace-wallpanel/README.md

 C) Adding the line profile: (name) to the profile section (second last line in example) however this may be useful in rare situations only

+D) An existing user profile is automatically activated if it matches the logged-in user.
+The name of a user profile must start with the string `user.` followed by a user name.
+The username of the logged in user is converted to lowercase and spaces are replaced with `_`.
+Therefore, the username `Jane Doe` will activate the user profile `user.jane_doe`.

 # Credits